Most Bay Area homeowners will save more than $500 a year by switching from

 Most insurers charge higher premiums if your home has features that include

 A pool, tennis court, trampoline, or outdoor hot tub;

-A basement that is fully or partially finished;
+A fully or partially finished basement;

 An electrical system that has not been updated with a circuit breaker;

-A roof made with wood shingles;
+A roof composed of wood shingles;

-A roof that is over 20 years old; or
+A roof over 20 years old; or

-A furnace that is more than 20 years old.
+A furnace more than 20 years old.